Darknightcorr60/Audio-Analysis-Raga-Nat-Bhairav/README.md

 This project bridges the gap between **Indian Knowledge Systems (IKS)** and **Data Science**, exploring how acoustic features can be used in music therapy and sound-based healing.

 ---
+References: "I have used open-source libraries: Librosa, NumPy, and Matplotlib.
+Audio samples used for analysis are for academic research purposes only."